rubyworks/dotopts/README.md

 ### Universal Solution?

 It would be awesome if it were possible to have DotOpts apply to *all* executables, not just Ruby-based executables.
-But I do not know of such a solution for Bash, Zsh or any other shell.
+But I do not know how this can be done for Bash, Zsh or any other shell.
 Of course, each scripting language could potentially have its own implementation of DotOpts, which would cover many more executables, but it would still not cover all of them.